simonwestberg/siamese-COVID-Net/README.md

 ![siamese-net](/figures/siamese-arch.png)
 *Typical structure of a siamese network.
 The function d denotes a distance measure used to determine the similarity between the two images.*

+&nbsp;

+We used the scaled L1-norm as distance metric and each CNN consisted of our implementation of the COVID-Net.
+The networks were trained on the COVIDx data set and we used the scripts available in the [original COVID-Net repository](https://github.com/lindawangg/COVID-Net) for collecting the data.
+Please refer to the [report](report.pdf) for details on the training and testing procedures.